exercism/sqlite/exercises/concept/intro-select/.docs/introduction.md

 ## Filtering data with the WHERE clause

 The `WHERE` clause allows you to filter the data retrieved by a `SELECT` statement.
-For example, if we only want Appliances:
+For example, if we only want Appliances, we can do the following:

 ```sql
 SELECT * FROM inventory